ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 .# Abstract

 JSON Proof Token (JPT) is a compact, URL-safe, privacy-preserving representation of claims to be transferred between three parties.
 The claims in a JPT are encoded as base64url-encoded JSON objects that are used as the payloads of a JSON Web Proof (JWP) structure, enabling them to be digitally signed and selectively disclosed.
 JPTs also support reusability and unlinkability when using Zero-Knowledge Proofs (ZKPs).

+A CBOR-based representation of JPTs is also defined, called a CBOR Proof Token (CPT).
+It has the same properties of JPTs, but uses the JSON Web Proof (JWP) CBOR Serialization, rather than the JSON-based JWP Compact Serialization.

 {mainmatter}

 # Introduction

-JSON Proof Token (JPT) is a compact claims representation format intended to be used in the same ways as a JSON Web Token (JWT), but with additional support for selective disclosure and unlinkability.
+JSON Proof Token (JPT) is a compact claims representation format intended to be used in the same ways as a JSON Web Token (JWT) [@!RFC7519], but with additional support for selective disclosure and unlinkability.
 JPTs encode claim values to be transmitted as payloads of a JSON Web Proof (JWP) [@!I-D.ietf-jose-json-web-proof].
 JPTs are always represented using the JWP Compact Serialization.
 The corresponding claim names are not transmitted in the payloads and are stored in a separate structure that can be externalized and shared across multiple JPTs.

-> Editor's Note: This draft is still early and incomplete.
-There will be significant changes to the algorithms as currently defined here.
-Please do not use any of these definitions or examples for anything except personal experimentation and learning.
-Contributions and feedback are welcomed at https://github.com/ietf-wg-jose/json-web-proof.
+Likewise, CBOR Proof Token (CPT) is a similar compact claims representation format intended to be used in the same ways as a CBOR Web Token (CWT) [@!RFC8392], but with the same support for selective disclosure and unlinkability.
+CPTs are represented using the JWP CBOR Serialization.
+The corresponding claim names are not transmitted in the payloads and are stored in a separate structure that can be externalized and shared across multiple CPTs.

 # Conventions and Definitions